Paginated reports in Power BI: FAQ

 What version(s) of Report Builder do you support?

 We released Power BI Report Builder as the primary authoring tool for paginated reports in the Power BI Service.
 Install Power BI Report Builder from the Microsoft Download Center.

 How do I move existing reports I have saved in SQL Server Reporting Services to Power BI?

 A project on GitHub now supports migrating content from SQL Server Reporting Services to Power BI.
 View details and download the tool here: https://github.com/microsoft/RdlMigration

 Can I open reports and publish directly to the service?

 Yes.
-We've recently added support for opening reports and publishing them directly to the service from Power BI Report Builder.
+We've added support for opening reports and publishing them directly to the service from Power BI Report Builder.